Changes to the NZ Births, Deaths, Marriages, and Relationships Registration Bill will undermine women’s rights.

 NZ Feminist and blogger Renee Gerlich recently wrote about the censorship, big money, blackmail and backlash are intimidating New Zealand women from speaking out on gender identity.

-Julian Norman a barrister and human rights specialist in the UK House of Lords argues for a stronger right for freedom of belief related to beliefs on sex and gender saying
+Julian Norman a barrister and human rights specialist said recently in a meeting in the UK House of Lords that a stronger right for freedom of belief related to beliefs on sex and gender is needed.
+She said

 “Failure to share someone’s belief is not the same as mockery or disdain for it.
 It cannot be beyond the wit of the legislature to protect the beliefs of those who believe they have an innate gender, protect the rights of others to agnosticism on the point, whilst also maintaining sex based protections.